OObadare/WikiWalk/README.md

 * Thursday: Devote the day to learning D3.
 Work on bubbles.
 * Friday: Finish Bubbles, bubble links.
 Figure out the script that I need to determine which bubbles to show.
 * Weekend: Style, About columns/modals.

+### Bonus

+Clicking on the first link in the main text of a Wikipedia article, and then repeating the process for subsequent articles, would usually lead to the Philosophy article.
+As of February 2016, 97% of all articles in Wikipedia eventually led to the article Philosophy.
+I would like to include a button that automatically walks the user through the process.